neondatabase/website/content/docs/introduction/technical-preview-free-tier.md

 Neon is currently in Technical Preview.
 For information about how the Technical Preview fits within Neon's release plans, refer to the [Neon roadmap](/docs/reference/roadmap).

-The Neon Free Tier is perfect for a personal project, small website, prototyping, or evaluation.
+The Neon Free Tier is intended for a personal project, small website, prototyping, or evaluation.

 The Free Tier includes: